When did you develop your love for art and what did you do prior to Fintona?

-As the new Art Co-ordinator what is your vision for art at Fintona?
+What is your vision for art at Fintona?

 First and foremost I would like the students to enjoy Art, and more importantly, to become aware of the visual art around them and how important it is in our world.
 Art is at the heart of what we do as individuals and collectively, as a society.
 It teaches us about who we are and what we value, both on a personal level and in a cultural sense.
 Furthermore, Art provides students with opportunities to develop problem solving skills in a creative way and it also strengthens their visual literacy.
 These things, in my opinion, are vital, particularly because of the rate of change we are experiencing in regard to technology, the environment, politics and vocational expectations.

 Apart from painting in your spare time, what else do you like to do outside of school?